 Amex Business Platinum Card Details

-For starters, the Amex Business Platinum card is a great option for those with significant airfare expenses, along with those who regularly make large purchases, as it earns 5x Membership Rewards points per $1 on flights purchased directly with airlines and prepaid hotels at Amex Travel, plus 1.5x at U.S. construction material and hardware suppliers, at U.S. electronic goods retailers and software & cloud system providers, and at U.S. shipping providers as well as on each eligible purchase of $5,000 or more everywhere else (up to $2 million in purchases per calendar year).
+For starters, the Amex Business Platinum card is a great option for those with significant airfare expenses, along with those who regularly make large purchases, as it earns 5x on flights and prepaid hotels on amextravel.com, plus 1.5x at U.S. construction material and hardware suppliers, at U.S. electronic goods retailers and software & cloud system providers, and at U.S. shipping providers as well as on each eligible purchase of $5,000 or more everywhere else (up to $2 million in purchases per calendar year).

 No to mention that frequent travelers will love that the Amex Business Platinum card offers access to 6 different airport lounge networks, Hilton Honors Gold and Marriott Bonvoy Gold Elite status, rental car elite status, up to $200 annual airline fee credit, a Global Entry or TSA PreCheck application fee credit, trip delay/cancellation insurance, a 35% point bonus when using Pay With Points, and access to all of the American Express transfer partners.

 The benefits don’t stop there though, as you’ll also receive some excellent non-travel perks like up to $400 annual Dell credit, purchase and extended warranty protection, Platinum Concierge services, and access to Amex Offers that allow cardholders to earn additional Membership Rewards points or statement credits for shopping with dozens of select merchants.